 1) Your choice of one of the following plans:

-A “one-ninth” plan that allows you to make nine equal monthly payments on the arrearages while paying current charges on a budget bill.
+• A “one-ninth” plan that allows you to make nine equal monthly payments on the overdue amount while paying current charges on a budget bill.
 The budget bill allows you to pay the same amount each month.

 2) PIPP Plus (Percentage of Income Payment Plan Plus) – allows income-eligible customers to pay a percentage of their monthly household income toward their energy bill.
 Households with an income at or below 150 percent of the federal poverty guidelines are eligible.
 The payment amount each month is typically six percent of your monthly income for natural gas and six percent for electric.
 PIPP Plus customers pay the same amount each month and can qualify for reductions in the arrearages by paying the gas and electric bill on-time.